marcobergman/simpleBms/README.md

 # Battery Monitoring System
 Design for a low-key, minimalistic Battery Monitoring System, to be used for a 4-cell LiFePO4 battery on a sailing boat.
-Well-known, well-documented and readily available parts.
+Well-known, well-documented and readily available parts, less is more.

 Highlights are:
 * Chargers are currently Victron devices (shore power, solar, engine through DC/DC) that have LiFePO4 profiles, but are unaware of each other's presence, the SOC or the cumulative current flowing into the cells.
-Rather than trying to make them work in unison, idea behind this design is to take control over the process, to enforce proper 20%-90% cycles and prevent memory effects, and, of course, prevent over and under charging.
+Rather than trying to make them work in unison, idea behind this design is to take control over the process, to enforce proper 20%-90% cycles to prevent memory effects, and, of course, prevent over and under charging.
 * Solid State Relays to switch charger and/or load, depending on cell voltage, SOC and tail current.
 * Wemos D1 Mini sends [data to SignalK](https://github.com/marcobergman/ESP8266SignalkClient) through WIFI.
 * Current measuring to calculate SOC and tail current.